Representative Andrea M. Boland

 Rep. Andrea Boland is serving her fourth term in the House of Representatives.
 She serves on the Joint Standing Committee on State and Local Government and the Government Oversight Committee.

-She has served on the board of the Home Health Visiting Nurses of Southern Maine, Sanford’s Personnel Board, the York County Budget Committee, the Board of Directors of the Literacy Volunteers of Greater Sanford, and the Sanford Maine Stage Pinetree Players, and brought the Odyssey of the Mind program to Sanford schools.
-She currently serves on the Board of Governors of the National Health Federation.
+She has served on the board of the Home Health Visiting Nurses of Southern Maine, Sanford’s Personnel Board, the York County Budget Committee, the board of directors of the Literacy Volunteers of Greater Sanford, and the Sanford Maine Stage Pinetree Players, and brought the Odyssey of the Mind program to Sanford schools.
+She currently serves on the board of governors of the National Health Federation.

-Rep. Boland is self-employed as a real estate title examiner and as an independent distributor for a company that formulates and markets nutritional products and functional foods.
+Rep. Boland is self-employed as a real estate title examiner and an independent distributor for a company that formulates and markets nutritional products and functional foods.
 Previously, she worked as a consultant to the city of Boston and successfully organized and directed an effort that returned millions of dollars to the city.